runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 result, the priority rule is not applied when `()` is the parent.
 Because of this, the program we mentioned above successfully parses.

+### Exercise

+Parse the program `true && false || false` yourself, and confirm that the AST places `||` as the top level symbol.
+Then modify the definition so that you will get the opposite parse.

 ## Associativity

 Even having broken the expression grammar into priority blocks, the resulting